aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   team launches that feature.
 However, this would be significantly future-proofing the API at the expense of confusing users that would reasonably assume that multiple destinations are currently supported.
+- Allowing the user to create or use separate IAM roles for each aspect of the delivery stream.
+This would mean that in a complex delivery stream using AWS Lambda transformation, AWS Glue record conversion, S3 Backup, and a destination, that the user could specify a separate IAM role for Firehose to access each of those resources.
+We chose to only use one role for this design, because it will be simpler for the user.
+While the API is in the experimental stage, we will solicit customer feedback to find out if customers want to have more fine grained control over the permissions for their delivery stream.

 ### What is the high level implementation plan?